dydra/replication.js/README.md

     GraphObject.prototype.onupdate
     GraphObject.prototype.ondelete

-for those instances for it to examine and apply with the methods
+for those instances to examine and apply with the methods

     GraphObject.prototype.rollforward